 - Aquarium gravel

-- A paperwhite kit complete with 3 bulbs, gravel and ceramic bowl
+- A paperwhite kit complete with 5 bulbs, growing medium, and gold-tone planter

 If you prefer to pick them out in person, they are carried by most local nurseries along with the big box stores.
 I've even seen them in the grocery stores already planted and starting to bloom (but what's the fun in that)!